Clinical Documentation Specialist

 Become a Health Data Analyst

-Data gathered in healthcare facilities on everything from patient care to expenses to staffing is synthesized and analyzed by health data analysts.
+Health data analysts synthesize and analyze data gathered in healthcare facilities on everything from patient care to expenses to staffing.
 This information is then put into reports to help healthcare managers make data-driven decisions to improve patient outcomes, facility management, and budgeting.

 • Typical Education: Bachelor’s degree